 Applicants must be undertaking full-time PhD studies in fields of high priority to the grains industry.
-Applications close in mid-October.
+Applications close mid-October.

-The Great Barrier Reef Marine Park Authority Research Support (L, I, R)
+The Great Barrier Reef Marine Park Authority Research Support (I,L,R)

-Applicants must be enrolled in a full-time PhD with a research project that could contribute to the planning and managing work undertaken by the Great Barrier Reef Marine Park Authority, and to the Reef's ecologically sustainable development.
-Studies may be in a variety of areas and can involve any aspect of the physical, biological, social, cultural, and economic environments of the Great Barrier Reef.
-Students proposing communication and extension-related studies can also apply.
-Applications and further information may be obtained from the Director, Research and Monitoring Section, Great Barrier Reef Marine Park Authority, PO Box 1379, Townsville QLD 4810 (07 7818811).
-Applications close in early December.
+Applicants must be undertaking a full-time PhD research project that could contribute to the planning and managing work undertaken by the Great Barrier Reef Marine Park Authority.
+Applications and further information may be obtained from the Executive Officer, Great Barrier Reef Marine Park Authority, PO Box 1379, Townsville QLD 4810, Tel (077) 818811.
+Applications close mid-December.

-The Harold G. Conde Memorial Fellowship (L, R, C)
+The Harold G Conde Memorial Fellowship (L,R,C)

-- \$5,000 pa, subject to the availability of funds - Up to 3 years
+- \$5,000 pa subject to the availability of funds - Up to 3 years

 Applicants should be honours graduates.
 The Fellowship is a supplementary award to be held in conjunction with another scholarship and is for postgraduate study or research in a field related to the electricity industry.
-Applications close in early April.
+Applications close early April.